Late gains reverse most of an early slide on stock market - WTMJ

 “Right now, this rise in yields, given the fact that financial conditions are still loose, is not a red flag,” she said.
 “As long as growth supports the rise in interest rates, then that’s not a concern.”

-Federal Reserve Chair Jay Powell speaks to Congress on Tuesday and Wednesday as part of his regularly schedule updated for lawmakers.
-Powell said the Fed didn’t see a need to alter its policy of keeping interest rates ultra-low, noting that the economic recovery “remains uneven and far from complete.”
+Federal Reserve Chair Jay Powell told Congress Tuesday the Fed didn’t see a need to alter its policy of keeping interest rates ultra-low, noting that the economic recovery “remains uneven and far from complete.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.